Npvivek/Ticket-API/README.md

 * **Endpoint:** `GET /requests/<request_id>`
 * **Example:** `GET /requests/131260000176191749`
 * **Success Response (200 OK):**
-    Returns a clean summary of the ticket, not the full object from Zoho.
+    Returns a clean summary of the ticket as defined in the code's parsing logic.
     ```json
     {
         "ticket_id": "131260000176191749",